journey-js/journey/README.md

 ## <a id="usage"></a>Basic Usage
 Journey has the same API as  [Roadtrip](https://github.com/Rich-Harris/roadtrip) with some extras.

-To define a route, we add a mapping between URL path eg. *'/clients'* and a function that is called when the URL matches the mapping.
+To define a route, we add a mapping between URL path eg. *'/clients'* and handler methods that is called when the URL matches the mapping.

 Let's define a minimal route for our application: